kanboard/kanboard/doc/bitbucket-webhooks.markdown

 ### Add comment when a commit received

 - Choose the event: **Bitbucket commit received**
-- Choose the action: **Create a comment from an external provider**
+- Choose action: **Create a comment from an external provider**

-The comment will contains the commit message and the url to the commit.
+The comment will contain the commit message and the URL to the commit.